 Alicia Spencer Barker, Au.D.

 Dr. Alicia Spencer Barker has two children in FSSD schools and has been an active member of her children’s PTO.
 She has served as PTO Chairman at Moore Elementary School and Vice President of the FSSD Executive PTO.
-She has completed training at the state, regional and national levels, and has attained the credit necessary to achieve Level III Boardsmanship.
+She has completed training at the state, regional and national levels, and has attained the credit necessary to achieve Level IV Boardsmanship.
 In addition, she served as a member of the FSSD Board of Education’s School Equity Task Force.

 With two active boy scouts, she and her husband both volunteer with the Boy Scouts of America.
 She and her family are active volunteers for Room In the Inn through her local church.
 Her experience outside of school includes service through the Junior League of Nashville, where she received the 2006 Paragon Award for First-Year Active members.
 Her volunteer efforts through Junior League include time fundraising and chairing various committees.
 She also completed the Young Leaders Non-Profit Board Training in Nashville as well as the Fast Track New Business Ventures training program through the Nashville Chamber of Commerce.
+WilliamsonBusiness.net named Dr. Barker one of its 100 Leading Women of 2018.

 Dr. Barker is a practicing Doctor of Audiology with Vanderbilt Bill Wilkerson Center in Franklin.
 She also enjoys running and spends much of her personal time training for marathons and races.